ABOUT KATE BERNAL

 But the first week of January went by, and I still wasn’t ready to come into this world.

-In the second week of January, my mom went to her doctor, and he advised her to wait another week.
+In the second week of January, my mom went to her doctor, who advised her to wait another week.
 He warned her that if she didn’t start contractions, he’d have to induce labor.

 Unfortunately, my mom’s doctor temporarily left the city due to a personal problem.
 On January 19th, she noticed that she had stopped feeling me in the womb.